MicrosoftDocs/entra-docs/docs/fundamentals/custom-security-attributes-add.md

 ms.collection: M365-identity-device-management
 ---

-# Add or deactivate custom security attribute definitions in Microsoft Entra ID (Preview)
+# Add or deactivate custom security attribute definitions in Microsoft Entra ID

-> [!IMPORTANT]
-> Custom security attributes are currently in PREVIEW.
-> For more information about previews, see [Universal License Terms For Online Services](https://www.microsoft.com/licensing/terms/product/ForOnlineServices/all).

 [Custom security attributes](custom-security-attributes-overview.md) in Microsoft Entra ID are business-specific attributes (key-value pairs) that you can define and assign to Microsoft Entra objects.
 This article describes how to add, edit, or deactivate custom security attribute definitions.